kefik/Sokoban4J/README.md

 7) You can define up-to 6 different kinds of "boxes" (yellow, blue, gray, purple, red and black) and their specific target places; brown place (the brown dot) is "generic spot for any kind of box".

-8) Mavenized; using some of my other stuff, but that can be easily cut off if you're considering branching.
+8) Mavenized (repo and dependency at the end of the page); uses some of my other stuff, but that can be easily cut off if you're considering branching.

-9) Tested with Java 1.8
+9) Tested with Java 1.8, compilable with 1.6 as well.

 ------------------------------------------------------------